ucsb-cs56/w20/_lab/lab01.md

 # Grading

-* Part of your grade is determined by the automatic points assigned  on Gradescope for automated tests.
+* (80 pts) of your grade is determined by the automatic points assigned  on Gradescope for automated tests.
 * The remainder is determined by manual grading using the following rubric:
-   * (25 pts) Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
+   * (10 pts) Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
-   * (25 pts) Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README as indicated?
+   * (10 pts) Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README as indicated?